Sikar district: Languages

 At the time of the 2011 census, 92.60% of the population spoke Rajasthani, 2.78% Hindi, 1.94% Marwari and 1.94% Urdu as their first language.

 Climate

-The district has a hot summer, scanty rainfall, a chilly winter season and a general dryness of the air, except in the brief monsoon season.
+The district has a hot semi arid climate (Köppen climate classification: BSh), with a hot and humid summer, rainfall confined into the monsoon season, a chilly winter season and a general dryness of the air, except in the brief yet abundant monsoon season.
 The maximum and minimum temperatures are 47 to 48 and 1 to 0 degrees Celsius, respectively.
 The average temperature around the year is about 35 degrees Celsius.
-The normal rainfall, mostly received from the southwest monsoon, is 459.8 mm.
+The normal rainfall, mostly received from the southwest monsoon, is 469.8 mm.